 - Take care of yourself: in order to excel at school, it’s important to take care of both your mind and body.
 Try to eat right, sleep well, work out and practice self-care.

 - Find support: school, work and a social life can be a lot to balance.
 Building relationships with your peers, instructors and roommates can help you manage and get support.
 Remember, Kids Help Phone’s counsellors are available 24/7 at 1-800-668-6868 if you need to talk.

 Sometimes, it can be helpful to hear tips from other people going through the same experiences as you.
 Check out these words of wisdom from two current post-secondary school students:

 “Post-secondary school is a lot like a balancing act — you’ll have tests, projects, work, volunteering and a whole lot more on your plate that you somehow need to get through.
 In the midst of all of this, it’s very important to remember that you and your health come first.
 Don’t be afraid to turn down certain opportunities or to say no!” — Kids Help Phone NYC member

 “Don’t be afraid to reach out for help whenever and wherever you need it.
 Post-secondary is full of ups and downs, and it’s key to remember that even in the down times there are places that are safe for you to be, people who care about you and resources for you to get back up after getting knocked down.” — Mehul Gupta, Kids Help Phone NYC member

 Post-secondary school can be fun and rewarding, but it can also be a challenging and difficult time.
 It’s important to find ways to cope with the transition from high school and stay focused to make the most of your experience.

-Kids Help Phone would like to thank Mehul Gupta and our National Youth Council (NYC) for their participation in and contributions to this story!
+Kids Help Phone would like to thank Mehul and our National Youth Council (NYC) for their participation in and contributions to this story!